 In both cases, the companies didn't know, or use, any additional information about you such as your unique preferences, buying or broader consumption patterns, shopping priorities or stage of the buying journey.
-Basic personalization can happen with as little as one data point but its impact is limited by the lack of You might think that you're hyperpersonalizing, but chances are you're only skimming surface.
-You need to augment your frontline systems and stakeholders with a new kind of intelligence - Connected Consumer Intelligence context behind a customer situation.
+Basic personalization can happen with as little as one data point but its impact is limited by the lack of context behind a customer situation.
 In many cases today, basic personalization fails to meet customer expectations and leads to waste with irrelevant offers, generic messaging, and disengaged customers.